angelalchen3/Wine-Price-Linear-Regression-Model/README.md

 ## 🧠 Conclusion

-This project demonstrates a complete end-to-end regression analysis.
+This repo demonstrates a complete end-to-end regression analysis.
 By diagnosing and reducing multicollinearity and incorporating categorical winery effects, the final model achieves strong interpretability and excellent predictive performance on unseen data.